Intel's weak outlook, spending hikes unnerve Wall Street

 | SAN FRANCISCO

-SAN FRANCISCO Intel Corp forecast quarterly revenue that disappointed Wall Street and a sharp increase in capital spending it plans for 2013 unnerved investors already concerned about slow demand for personal computers.
+SAN FRANCISCO Intel Corp's current-quarter revenue forecast disappointed Wall Street, while a sharp rise in planned 2013 capital spending unnerved investors who expect personal computer demand to dwindle.

-Shares of the world's leading chipmaker slid more than 5 percent in after-hours trade on Thursday after it projected this year's capital spending at $13 billion, plus or minus $500 million, exceeding many analysts' estimates for about $10 billion.
+Shares of the world's leading chipmaker slid more than 5 percent after it projected 2013 capital spending at $13 billion - plus or minus $500 million - exceeding many analysts' estimates for about $10 billion.

-Intel said $2 billion of its increased expenditures would go toward expanding a facility for researching future manufacturing technology.
-Some analysts worried that with PC sales already slow, expanding too quickly may create excess capacity that could hurt the bottom line.
+Intel said $2 billion of its increased spending would go toward expanding a facility for researching future manufacturing technology.
+But some analysts worried that expanding too quickly may create excess capacity that could hurt the bottom line if it has to idle plants.

+"People are starting to freak out about the capex," said Sanford C. Bernstein analyst Stacy Rasgon.
+"They are making the bet this year and hoping for a big revenue lift in 2014.
+If you think that PCs are not growing that much anymore, then what's going to drive it?"

-Outgoing Chief Executive Paul Otellini, who plans to retire in May after a successor is identified, said the investment in manufacturing would lower costs in the long run.
+Outgoing Chief Executive Paul Otellini, who plans to retire in May after a successor is identified, said the investment in manufacturing would suppress costs in the long run.

 "The leading edge capacity is the lowest cost for us on a per unit basis," Otellini told analysts on a conference call.
 "Regardless of what you think the size of the market is, the leading edge fabs are the single greatest asset that we have."